Spicy capsicum fry.

 How to caramelize the onions for the capsicum fry.

 Since you need to caramelize the onions, the heat should be turned down low.

-Which means you can actually multitask and get on with other dishes you are preparing while the onions cook, apart from mixing it time to time, you don’t actually need to keep a close eye on it.
+This means you can actually multitask and get on with other dishes you are preparing while the onions cook, apart from mixing it from time to time, you don’t actually need to keep a close eye on it.

 Spicy capsicum fry

 (malu miris theldala)

 Please make sure to read the recipe instructions carefully to avoid mistakes.